 You study the unit until you’re ready to move on to the next.

 The investment will bear fruit.
-Research suggests the distance learners retain 5 times more information than those in a bricks and mortar institute.
+Research suggests that distance learners retain 5 times more information than those in a bricks and mortar institute.
 That’s got to be worth the investment.

 Once you’ve decided on your pathway to higher education, all you need to do is enrol.